-Your Amazon Echo has just arrived and you might have glanced at the quick-start guide, but beyond the basic setup, do you know the first things you should do with your new Echo?
+Your Amazon Echo has just arrived and you might have glanced at the quick-start guide in the box from Amazon, but beyond the basic setup, do you know the first things you should do with your new Echo?

 We're about to run through our list of the top things to do to get started, but first check out this video for the basic steps including the initial set up with the Alexa app: